Skip Navigation

 8 May 1873

-Stephen L. Fosse was born on December 14, 1843 to Lars Anderson Fosse and Anna Olsdtr Bolstad.
+Stephen L. Fosse was born on December 14, 1843 to Lars Andersen Fosse and Anna Olsdatter Bolstad.
 He enlisted in Company H of the 15th WI by Captain Hans C. Heg.
 They were also known as the “Voss Company” because many of them were originally from that area in Norway.
 Stephen was mustered into Federal service as a Private (Menig) on February 13, 1862 at Camp Randall near Madison, Dane County, WI.
 At the time he was listed as 18 years old and not married.
 His residence was recorded as Leeds Township, Columbia County, WI.

 Beginning in July or August 1862, Private Stephen Fosse became Wagoner Fosse, probably driving one of the 15th’s mule or horse-drawn Army wagons.
-In August and September he would have participated in the grueling 400-mile retreat with General Buell up to Louisville, KY, with the last 2 weeks being on half rations and short of water.
+In August and September he would have participated in the grueling 400-mile retreat with General Buell up to Louisville, KY, with the last two weeks being on half rations and short of water.
 At some point during that period he is recorded as having “lost one Haversack,” the container in which soldiers carried their rations and cooking utensils.
 This was a serious loss, especially on that march.

 Starting August 17, 1863, the 15th left Winchester to participate in General Rosecrans’ Chickamauga campaign.
 Private Stephen Fosse is believed to have been present at the daring early morning crossing of the Tennessee River on August 28th, which the 15th led.
 He was also present at the September 19-20, 1863, fighting at Chickamauga, GA — the second bloodiest battle of the Civil War.
 He survived the vicious fighting around Viniard’s Farm on the first afternoon, as well as the near capture of the regiment around midday on the 20th during Longstreet’s Breakthrough.
 Some 63% of the 15th’s soldiers who were at Chickamauga were killed, wounded, or taken prisoner.

 Private Stephen Fosse would then have served with the regiment during the Confederate siege of Chattanooga, TN, which began right after the battle.
 The siege resulted in severe shortages of medicine, food, and firewood which, together with cold, wet weather, caused much suffering, sickness, and death.
-On October 14, 1863, Private Fosse was detached from the regiment and assigned as a Guard with the Army supply wagon train from Chattanooga over the mountains to the Federal supply base at Stevenson, AL and back.
-By all accounts this 3-week trip was physically challenging and dangerous.
+On October 14, 1863, Private Fosse was detached from the regiment and assigned as a Guard with the Army supply wagon train from Chattanooga over the mountains to the Federal supply base at Stevenson, AL, and back.
+By all accounts this three-week trip was physically challenging and dangerous.
 Private Fosse was back with the regiment in early November 1863.
 The siege ended with the victorious charge up Mission Ridge that the 15th took part in on November 25, 1863.

 Private Stephen Fosse and the 15th also took part in the fighting at Kenesaw Mountain, GA, on June 23, and at Atlanta on July 22, 1864.
 Starting August 18, 1864, Private Fosse was recorded as being “detached” from the regiment and assigned to the headquarters of the brigade that the 15th was part of.
 It is not clear how long he served at brigade headquarters.
-The 15th and the rest of the brigade fought at Jonesboro, GA on September 1, and at Lovejoy Station, GA on September 4, 1864.
+The 15th and the rest of the brigade fought at Jonesboro, GA, on September 1, and at Lovejoy Station, GA ,on September 4, 1864.
 After a rest following the capture of Atlanta, the brigade was sent to Chattanooga at the beginning of October 1864, where the 15th was briefly assigned to Provost (police) duty.
 The 15th then spent the remainder of its existence guarding a railroad bridge at Whitesides, TN, near Chattanooga.
 Some of the 15th’s soldiers felt this was the easiest duty of their entire war service.

 After the war, Fosse married Emma G. Anderson on May 8, 1873.
 Stephen Fosse and his wife Emma had one son, Andrew Louis, born May 11, 1874.
 He became a farmer at Koshkonong.
 He died in Dane County, WI on December 5, 1886.